with special guest Kylie Frey

 - Contactless Payment - Cash is no longer accepted and signatures have been waived.

-- Paperless tickets - all tickets purchased at the box office will be delivered via SMS (text message).
+- Mobile tickets - all tickets purchased at the box office will be delivered via SMS (text message).

 - No will call